IAVSD Constitution (available in pdf)

 SECTION 8.
 GENERAL PROVISIONS

-Article 8.7.
+Article 8.1.
 The Board of Officers and Trustees may, subject to the general provisions of the Statutes, adopt any Bye Law it deems necessary to achieve the aims and govern the activity of the Association.
-Such a Bye Law shall be established or amended on a simple majority of votes cast by the Board, either by direct ballot or by postal ballot.
+Such a Bye Law shall be established or amended on a simple majority of votes cast by the Board, either by direct ballot, postal ballot or electronic ballot.

 Article 8.2.
 The procedure for the dissolution of the Association is the same as for amendments to the Statutes.
 The Board shall determine the manner of disposal of the properties of the Association.